jbampton/tooling-docs/apache-trusted-release/lifecycle.md

 : Release Candidates may be distributed to Test repositories.

 **Release Vote**
 : Release policy requires a Vote on the project's dev list.
-The ATR will record votes in the platform and also on the mailing list.
+The ATR records votes in the platform and also on the mailing list.
 The Vote will be summarized and the PMC Vote recorded in the releases metadata.

 **Failed**
 : A Release Candidate may end in this state.
-The project can either abandon it or resubmit a new candidate.
+The project can either abandon it or update and resubmit it.

 **Release**
 : The release is a folder of files including metadata, SBOMs, public keys, signatures, and checksums.